balusena/networking-for-devops/01-Networking for DevOps/Networking for DevOps.md

 There are other curl commands, too.
 Explore curl more deeply on the site for the curl project, where you’ll find a plethora of helpful (and totally free) resources.
 Once you’re familiar with the tool, you’ll be able to use it to accomplish a number of programming tasks.

+### 5.dig
+The next tool to learn is "dig", not “how to dig”, but just "dig" – which stands for Domain Information Groper.

+It is used for troubleshooting Domain Name System (DNS) problems and verifying DNS records. dig performs DNS Lookups and then shows you the answers returned from the name server(s).

+The basic syntax of dig for a DNS record lookup is [dig] [domain name].
+This will make an NS query and return the "A record" Address record for a given domain name.

+Let's break down this example by looking up the DNS record for the domain google.com.
+At the top, you can see the request: dig google.com.
+In the ANSWER section of the response, you get a number of pieces of information:

+**The queried server (google.com)**
+- TTL ( in this case 93)
+- Query class (IN= internet)
+- Query type (A= address)
+- The IP address for the queried domain (172.217.0.46)

+So there you have it the google.com DNS record is associated with the IP address 172.217.0.46.